Updated August 5, 2022

 It was amazing!
 The colors were so vivid!

-We brought out a variety of brushes, we had large brushes, foam brushes, small little paintbrushes.
+We brought out a variety of brushes, we had large brushes, foam brushes, and small little paintbrushes.

 Using the watercolors instead of the food coloring meant that we didn’t need to use nearly as much of the paint on the snow to get a really dramatic look.